List of highest-scoring NBA games: Summary

 The highest-scoring playoff game is the double-overtime game between the Portland Trail Blazers and the Phoenix Suns on May 11, 1992.
 The two teams combined to score 304 points, with the Trail Blazers defeating the Suns 153–151.
 The Suns' Kevin Johnson scored a game-high 35 points, with 12 other players also scoring in double figures.
 The highest-scoring playoff game in regulation occurred when the San Antonio Spurs defeated the Denver Nuggets with a score of 152–133 for a combined score of 285 points on April 26, 1983.
 In that game, the Spurs' George Gervin scored a game-high 42 points.

 Most of the highest-scoring games happened before the 1995–96 season, when the average scoring (points per game) per team was always in the 100s.
 Until the emergence of small ball in 2013, the average had dropped down to the 90s.
 From 1995 though 2012, only two games made the top-ten lists of both the regular season and playoffs: a May 10, 2003, game between the Dallas Mavericks and the Sacramento Kings and a December 7, 2006, game between the Phoenix Suns and New Jersey Nets.
-Both the Mavericks and the Suns were coached by Nelson and Mike D'Antoni respectively, both of whom also made use of the run-and-gun style.
+The Mavericks and the Suns were coached by Nelson and Mike D'Antoni respectively, both of whom also made use of the run-and-gun style.
 The 2018–19 season saw an entry into this list with a quadruple-overtime game between the Chicago Bulls and Atlanta Hawks.
 The 2022–23 season then saw an entry into this list with the second-highest scoring game in history, a double-overtime game between the Los Angeles Clippers and Sacramento Kings.